10 Tips from The App Solutions to Make Your App Look Cool in the App Store

 - It can be a play on words or images based on the app’s purpose or name.

-Screenshots play important role in the consideration on whether to download an app.
-On the surface it seems like a nothing deal — just throw in a bunch of screenshots that show how an app works - that’s how app developers usually see it.
+Screenshots play important role in the consideration of whether to download an app.
+On the surface it seems like a nothing deal — just throw in a bunch of screenshots that show how an app works – that’s how app developers usually see it.
 But in reality, it is a bit trickier.

-Upon selecting screenshots for App Store page, you need to keep in mind how users perceive them.
+Upon selecting screenshots for the App Store page, you need to keep in mind how users perceive them.
 They need to understand what is what and how it works through static images.
 If done right, screenshots can serve as a strong rationale for your mobile app marketing campaign.
 However, you should keep them to the point and ultra-descriptive.

-Here are several things you need to keep in mind about visual presentation in the App Store:
+Here are several things you need to keep in mind about the visual presentation in the App Store: